julia-ha/sw-dev-project/README.md

 # JSTOR Labs software developer project

 In this final phase of our recruiting and selection process for the JSTOR Labs Software Developer position we are requesting that each candidate complete a development assignment and review the results with the team.
-It is expected that the project will require approximatey 4 hours of effort.
+It is expected that the project will require approximately 4 hours of effort.
 The output will be a single jupyter notebook that will be shared with us via a [Binder](https://mybinder.org/) link to an executable version of the notebook.
 The notebook should include all produced documentation and code.

-The project covers a few objecives:
+The project covers a few objectives:

 1. Your ability to use a public API with python
 2. Demonstration of your ability to quickly learn something that is potentially unfamiliar, like SPARQL, text analysis and Jupyter notebooks